splunk/public-o11y-docs/sp-oncall/alerts/post-incident-review.rst

 Configuring Post Incident Review Reports
 ----------------------------------------

-Once you’ve created a *New Report*, you’ll enter the main report configuration page where you’ll be able to provide and define context for your team about the effects of an incident.
-Here you’ll give the report a title, set a date range, limit or share editing privileges, and select whether or not an incident impacted customers.
+Once you've created a *New Report*, you'll enter the main report configuration page where you'll be able to provide and define context for your team about the effects of an incident.
+Here you'll give the report a title, set a date range, limit or share editing privileges, and select whether or not an incident impacted customers.
 You may even create detailed *Action Items* to serve as guidelines for future